vukics/cppqed/doc/installationGuide.markdown

 Maximum efficiency is achieved only if the build system is configured with

     cmake -DCMAKE_BUILD_TYPE=Release ..

+\warning If you are using a non-system compiler, you have to specify the full path to the compiler in the %CMake call.
+For example, if you installed `gcc` following the guide above, you should add

+    -DCMAKE_CXX_COMPILER=$(which g++)

 To build and install the framework, type